Dwight Eddleman: Basketball

 In his second season of varsity basketball, Eddleman would lead the team in scoring and be named to the Associated Press 2nd team All-American, Converse 3rd team All-American, as well as True Magazine 3rd team All-American.
 The team would be led by new head coach, Harry Combes to an overall record of 15 wins and 5 losses and a 7 and 5 conference record, third place in the Big Ten.
 After the season, Eddleman would be named First-team All-Big Ten as well as the University of Illinois Athlete of the Year.

 In the 1948–49 season, Eddleman would lead the basketball team to the Big Ten title, and an appearance in the NCAA Final Four.
 That year, he earned the Chicago Tribune's Silver Basketball as the conference MVP.
 He was named a Converse 1st team All-American, Big Ten Player of the Year and earned the Big Ten Medal of Honor.
-Eddleman served as the team captain in 1949, and was named the team MVP that year and the University of Illinois Athlete of the Year for the second straight season.
-In his military shortened tenure at Illinois, Eddleman scored 618 points in 55 games for an average of 11.2 points per game, however, 606 of those points were scored in his final two seasons for an average of 13.5 points per game.
+Eddleman served as the team captain in 1949 and was named the team MVP that year and the University of Illinois Athlete of the Year for the second straight season.
+In his military shortened tenure at Illinois, Eddleman scored 618 points in 55 games for an average of 11.2 points per game, but 606 of those points were scored in his final two seasons for an average of 13.5 points per game.
 The Fighting Illini's record over Eddleman's three season was 50 wins and 15 losses overall and 25 wins and 11 losses in the conference.

 Football

 Eddleman was a member of three football teams while attending Illinois, however, the 1946 team would be the most successful.
 Not only would they win the 1947 Rose Bowl game, they were also the Big Ten champions finishing with 8 wins and 2 losses overall while going 6 and 1 in conference play.
 The 1947 team was not as successful, finishing in fourth place in the conference with a 3 and 3 record, while winning 5 games, losing 3 games and tying 1 overall.
 Eddleman's final season was in 1948.
 This team would finish in eighth place in the conference with a record of 2 and 5 and an overall record 3 wins and 6 losses.
 Individually, Eddleman would set several records for punting and punt returning, seven of which still stand at Illinois.

-Eddleman was drafted by the Chicago Bears with the 75th pick in the 1947 NFL Draft and was additionally drafted by the Cleveland Browns with the 145th pick in the 1948 AAFC Draft.
+Eddleman was drafted by the Chicago Bears with the 75th pick in the 1947 NFL draft and was additionally drafted by the Cleveland Browns with the 145th pick in the 1948 AAFC Draft.